How a Small Business Can Create a Distinct Company Culture

 Establishing a corporate culture is a process that takes both effort and time and must be championed at the highest levels of the organization.
 The benefits include greater employee loyalty and commitment, which translates into a low turnover and higher productivity.

-There are some basic factors that contribute to successful implementation of a sound culture, which are as follows:
+There are some basic factors that contribute to successful implementation of a sound culture.

 The owners/founders can set formidable corporate traditions, customs, and practices, but if they fail to take a leading role in setting an example then these will quickly decay.
 There are many different management styles ranging from the authoritarian to the collegial.
 Much depends on the character traits of the leading individuals in the company.
 This, in turn, leads to the kind of culture that is established in a particular company.
 Employees tend to follow the example provided by their leaders.
 If they sway from abiding by the established business principles and behavior patterns conducive to good business practices, then the employees will simply follow suit.
 This is a fundamental factor that relates to every aspect of business practice, but it is particularly significant in the successful establishment of a distinctive culture.